A topic from the subject of Experimentation in Chemistry.

 Titration

 Titration is a common technique in quantitative analysis that involves adding a known concentration of a reagent (the titrant) to a solution of unknown concentration (the analyte) until a chemical reaction between the two is complete.
-The endpoint of the titration is determined by observing a color change or by using an indicator.
+The endpoint of the titration is determined by observing a color change, a change in pH (often using a pH meter), or by using a suitable indicator.
+The equivalence point, where the moles of titrant equal the moles of analyte, is ideally what we aim to determine.
+However, the endpoint, which is what we observe, is often very close to the equivalence point.

 Key points:

-• Titrations are used to determine the concentration of an unknown solution by adding a known concentration of a reagent.
+• Titrations are used to determine the concentration of an unknown solution by adding a known concentration (standard solution) of a reagent.

-• The endpoint of a titration is determined by a color change or indicator.
+• The endpoint of a titration is determined by a color change, pH change, or an indicator.

-• Titrations can be used for various types of reactions, including acid-base, redox, and precipitation reactions.
+• Titrations can be used for various types of reactions, including acid-base, redox (oxidation-reduction), and precipitation reactions.

 Other Quantitative Analysis Techniques

-In addition to titration, there are various other quantitative analysis techniques, including:
+In addition to titration, several other quantitative analysis techniques exist, including:

-• Gravimetric analysis involves measuring the mass of a precipitate or other solid product of a chemical reaction.
+• Gravimetric analysis: Involves measuring the mass of a precipitate or other solid product of a chemical reaction to determine the amount of analyte present.
+This technique relies on complete precipitation and careful handling of the precipitate.

-• Spectrophotometry measures the absorption or emission of light by a sample to determine its concentration.
+• Spectrophotometry: Measures the absorption or emission of light by a sample to determine its concentration.
+The Beer-Lambert law relates absorbance to concentration.

-• Electrochemical methods use electrochemical reactions to determine the concentration of a solution.
+• Electrochemical methods: Utilize electrochemical reactions (like potentiometry or voltammetry) to determine the concentration of a solution.
+These methods are sensitive and can be used for various analytes.

 Titration Experiment